papa-anniekey/CustomSignatures/README.md

 # CustomSignatures

-I made or modified custom signature for McAfee NSP for me.
+I created or modified custom signature for McAfee NSP for me.
 Please use them at your own risks.

 My Threat Repo is below.